Things to Do Near Marianna Fl: Cold Springs, Cool Caves, and Country Roads

 It doesn’t take long to realize there are a lot of hidden gems in the heart of Marianna.

-Drive or walk through the historic district where several state markers share tales of the past, perhaps the most notable event being the Battle of Marianna.
+For things to do near Marianna Fl include driving or walking through the historic district where several state markers share tales of the past, perhaps the most notable event being the Battle of Marianna.
 On Sept.
 27, 1864 Confederate troops fought a street battle with Union soldiers before retreating into the St. Luke’s Episcopal Church where many fought to the death in the burning church.
 (Read more about it at www.battleofmarianna.com).

 Just a short drive west, the restored 1895 Russ House is Marianna’s focal point.
 Looking like the bow of a Mississippi paddlewheeler, it is now the home of the Jackson County Chamber of Commerce and Visitors Center -- a smart first stop to pick up guidebooks and brochures.